conflabermits/Scripts/python/automatetheboringstuff/chapter8/notes.md

 * What is a file
 * What is a directory
-* What is the root folder on Windows, OSX, and Linux (W/O/L)
+* What is the root folder on Windows, OSX, and Linux
-* How other volumes are mounted on W/O/L
+* How other volumes are mounted on Windows, OSX, and Linux
-* Windows uses backslashes (\) while OSX and Linux use forward slashes (/)
+* Windows uses backslashes (\\) while OSX and Linux use forward slashes (/)
 * Absolute path vs relative path
 * "*" refers to current working directory
 * "**" refers to the parent directory of the current working directory
+* Plaintext vs binary files

 ### Using the OS module